 Legal updates

-UK ban on advertising ‘junk food’
+Breaking down the UK ban on ‘junk food’ advertising

 How could it impact your business?

-Businesses which do not comply with the new rules risk action by the Advertising Standards Authority (ASA), which may include content removal and inclusion on a list of non-compliance; the ASA may also impose a maximum fine of up to either 5% of annual turnover of the business’s combined HFSS brands, or up to £250,000 - whichever is highest.
+Businesses which do not comply with the new rules risk action by the ASA, which may include content removal and inclusion on a list of non-compliance; the ASA may also impose a maximum fine of up to either 5% of annual turnover of the business’ combined HFSS brands, or £250,000 – whichever is highest.
+However, a business which employs fewer than 250 people (including international and franchise staff) as at the first date of the financial year in question, will be exempt from the rules.

 What steps should you take?

+To ensure compliance, businesses will need to assess whether their products fall within the category of HFSS and, if so, review their marketing strategy to ensure compliance with the restrictions.
 Businesses can be proactive in advertising agreements by including provisions which acknowledge each party’s obligations.
-We would also suggest retaining records in relation to briefs and approvals so that they could be referenced if a complaint were to occur.
+Records should also be kept in relation to briefs and approvals so that they could be referenced if a complaint were to occur.
+As this is a relatively new piece of legislation, clarity around what may constitute a breach will become clearer, so it is important to remain abreast of any developments.

 A ‘green claim’ (sometimes called an environmental claim, eco-friendly claim or sustainability claim), is a claim made by a business to a consumer which suggests how a product, service, brand or business provides a benefit, or is less harmful, to the environment.

-Supply chains are often complex, meaning that the evidence needed to substantiate a claim may sit with different parties; this increases the risk of inaccurate or misleading claims - particularly where information is incomplete or withheld.
-Consumer protection law in relation to green claims applies throughout the supply chain, requiring all claims to be accurate and not misleading - whether made directly by a business, or on its behalf.
+Supply chains are often complex, meaning that the evidence needed to substantiate a claim may sit with different parties; this increases the risk of inaccurate or misleading claims –particularly where information is incomplete or withheld.

 Misleading green claims have been an enforcement priority for the CMA when exercising its new enforcement powers in relation to consumer law, with multiple investigations being concluded in recent years.
 Failure to comply with CMA guidance on green claims puts organisations at risk of breaching consumer laws, which could lead to a CMA investigation, fines of up to 10% of group worldwide turnover, and directions to compensate customers and/or remedy non-compliant behaviours.